open-amt-cloud-toolkit/ui-toolkit/README.md

 # UI Toolkit

 The UI Toolkit provides prebuilt, React-based components for integrating remote management features such as a keyboard, video, mouse (KVM) control into a web-based management console UI.
-The controls have a reference UI and layout that can be customized furhter to seamlessly integrate with existing management console solutions.
+The controls have a reference UI and layout that can be customized further to seamlessly integrate with existing management console solutions.

 **For detailed documentation** about [Getting Started with the UI Toolkit](https://open-amt-cloud-toolkit.github.io/mps/Tutorials/uitoolkit) or other features of the Open AMT Cloud Toolkit, see the [docs](https://open-amt-cloud-toolkit.github.io/mps/).